keyshade-xyz/keyshade/docs/integration/frameworks/set-up-with-nextjs.md

 > Need help with projects and secrets?
 See [Managing Secrets & Variables](/docs/getting-started/adding-your-first-secret-and-variable.md)

 ## Initialize Keyshade in Your Project

+In order to use the configurations you just created on the dashboard, you would need to initialize keyshade in your project.
+This generates the necessary configurations for the CLI to tap into your keyshade project.

 From your project root: